 \subsection{Post-processing for Feature Identifiability}

-In MDS, inference on the latent features $\eta_{j,s,h}^{(i)}$'s is challenging due to identifiability issues -- while the reconstructed distances are identifiable, the features themselves are not.
-Importantly, as discussed in Section \ref{sec: identifiability}, our construction overcomes the rotation invariance issue of the latent dimensions that affects standard MDS methods.
-However, although the latent feature axes are now identifiable, the values of the latent features are still only unique up to translations and signed permutation of the axes (e.g., label switching of the dimensions and reflection).
-This makes the posterior summaries of the sampled latent features computed from the MCMC samples, e.g., the posterior median, not meaningful.
+In MDS, inference on the latent features $\eta_{j,s,h}^{(i)}$ is challenging due to identifiability issues -- while the reconstructed distances are identifiable, the features themselves are not.
+As discussed in Section~\ref{sec: identifiability}, our construction overcomes the rotation invariance issue of the latent dimensions that affects standard MDS methods.
+However, while the set of the latent feature axes are now identifiable, the values of the latent features are still identifiable only up to translations and signed permutations of the axes (e.g., label switching of the dimensions and reflection).
+This makes the posterior summaries of the sampled $\eta_{j,s,h}^{(i)}$'s, e.g., the posterior median, computed from the MCMC samples, not very meaningful.